-Duties include but are not limited to:
+- 1. Reporting duties include but are not limited to:

-- 1. Annual performance report
+- a.
+Annual performance report

-- 2. Customer Service information report
+- b.
+Customer Service information report

-- 3. Affordability and Access of the institution report
+- c.
+Affordability and Access of the institution report

-- 4. Enrollment Status report
+- d.
+Enrollment Status report

-- 5. Course information report
+- e.
+Course information report

-- 6. Drugs and Alcohol report

-- 7. Graduate report
+- f.
+Graduate report

-- 8. Licensure report

-- 9. CB 116

-- 10. ASLF survey

-- 11. ACT IDQ
+- g.
+ACT IDQ

-- 12. Equity in Athletics
+- h.
+Equity in Athletics

-- 13. Performance Measures

-- 14. DEP survey

-- 15. On-line course report
+- i.
+On-line course report

-- 16. Core curriculum report
+- j.
+Core curriculum report

-- 17. Tuition and fees report
+- k.
+Tuition and fees report

-- 18. Immunization status report

-- 19. Security report

-- 20. Crimes on campus report

-- 21. FTIC (First time in college) report
+- I. FTIC (First time in college) report

-- 22. Other reports and data requested from the Board of Regents and the President.
+- m.
+Other reports and data requested from the Board of Regents and the President.

-- 23. Solicit grants and monies to fund various needs of students to strengthen the core requirements and student learning
+- n.
+Solicit grants and monies to fund various needs of students to strengthen the core requirements and student learning

-- 24. Manage grants and assure compliance
+- o.
+Manage grants and assure compliance

+- 2. Serve and participate on institutional standing and/or ad hoc committees, as assigned.

+- 3. Comply with all College policies, rules, and regulations.

+- 4. Remain current through a program of professional development.

+- 5. Performs all other duties assigned by the President.